Bengal famine of 1943: March 1942: Denial policies

 The second prong, a "boat denial" policy, was designed to deny Bengali transport to any invading Japanese army.
 It applied to districts readily accessible via the Bay of Bengal and the larger rivers that flow into it.
 Implemented on 1 May after an initial registration period, the policy authorised the Army to confiscate, relocate or destroy any boats large enough to carry more than ten people, and allowed them to requisition other means of transport such as bicycles, bullock carts, and elephants.
 Under this policy, the Army confiscated approximately 45,000 rural boats, severely disrupting river-borne movement of labour, supplies and food, and compromising the livelihoods of boatmen and fishermen.
 Leonard G. Pinnell, a British civil servant who headed the Bengal government's Department of Civil Supplies, told the Famine Commission that the policy "completely broke the economy of the fishing class".
 Transport was generally unavailable to carry seed and equipment to distant fields or rice to the market hubs.
 Artisans and other groups who relied on boat transport to carry goods to market were offered no recompense; neither were rice growers nor the network of migratory labourers.
 The large-scale removal or destruction of rural boats caused a near-complete breakdown of the existing transport and administration infrastructure and market system for movement of rice paddy.
 No steps were taken to provide for the maintenance or repair of the confiscated boats, and many fishermen were unable to return to their trade.
 The Army took no steps to distribute food rations to make up for the interruption of supplies.
+According to Human Geographer Senjuti Mallik, data suggests that the British harvested 29 million tons of wheat from 1943 to 1944 and that they chose to save the wheat in case British civilians needed it instead of redirecting the surplus to Bengal.

-These policies had important political ramifications.
+These policies were implemented without consulting Bengali officials, which contributed to more corruption and political competition, and they had important political ramifications.
 The Indian National Congress, among other groups, staged protests denouncing the denial policies for placing draconian burdens on Bengali peasants; these were part of a nationalist sentiment and outpouring that later peaked in the "Quit India" movement.
 The policies' wider impact – the extent to which they compounded or even caused the famine to occur one year later – has been the subject of much discussion.